juanalverto/mentorships_public/Python/Django/search_by_attribute/README.md

 ## Problem

-Using [Django REST Framework](http://www.django-rest-framework.org/) to search for a model instance by one of its attributes.
+Use [Django REST Framework](http://www.django-rest-framework.org/) to search for a model instance by one of its attributes.

 ## Solutions